What Happens When Your Vitamin D Levels are Low

 Can coffee deplete Vitamin D levels?

 This is a commonly asked question.
-The answer is YES.
+The answer is yes.
 Too much coffee, alcohol, cigarettes, and many medications can lead to Vitamin D being leached from the body.

 Vitamin D is also essential for healthy hair growth.